Our Founding Father Grandmaster Brian Jones †

 My book

-is a brief introduction of the techniques and weapons used in three ancient martial arts that I have studied over the last 60 years, and now have integrated into my own system.
+Is a brief introduction to the techniques and weapons used in three ancient martial arts that I have studied over the last 60 years, and now have integrated into my own system.
 It is to thank my teachers for the best training a student of martial arts could ever have wanted.

 My legacy